henrikmidtiby/PorpoiseTracker/documentation/manual/manual.md

 #### Video display

-The video display, shows the current frama from the video and details about the camera heigth and orientation.
+The video display, shows the current frame from the video and details about the camera heigth and orientation.
 The camera height and orientation is displayed as rough numbers in the top left corner of the video display.